Product, Price, Promotion, and Place

 An initial low price or proposal may help get customers in the door for your small business.
 Just be sure to offer continued value and consider loyalty programs to keep your customers.

-Additional Pricing Strategies
+Other Pricing Strategies

 5. Competitive Pricing for Small Businesses With Similar Products or Services